Additive smoothing: Classification

 Additive smoothing is commonly a component of naive Bayes classifiers.

 Statistical language modelling

 In a bag of words model of natural language processing and information retrieval, the data consists of the number of occurrences of each word in a document.
 Additive smoothing allows the assignment of non-zero probabilities to words which do not occur in the sample.
-Recent studies have proven that additive smoothing is more effective than other probability smoothing methods in several retrieval tasks such as language-model-based pseudo-relevance feedback and recommender systems.
+Studies have shown that additive smoothing is more effective than other probability smoothing methods in several retrieval tasks such as language-model-based pseudo-relevance feedback and recommender systems.